cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Tag value 1 is for numerical representation of time in seconds relative to 1970-01-01T00:00Z UTC.
 Support for tag value 1 is optional, but if it is supported the following “must” and “should” requirements apply.

-The tagged item must be a positive integer (major type 0), negative integer (major type 1) or the simple value undef (major type 7, value 23) to indicate the time is not known.
+The tagged item must be an unsigned integer (major type 0), negative integer (major type 1), or floating-point number (major type 7 with additional information 25, 26, or 27).

-Positive values (major type 0 and positive floating-point numbers) must be computed according to POSIX [TIME_T].
+Unsigned values (major type 0 and positive floating-point numbers), values after 1970-01-01T00:00Z UTC, must be computed according to POSIX [TIME_T].
 POSIX time is also known as UNIX Epoch time.
 Note that leap seconds are taken into account by POSIX time and this results in a 1 second discontinuity about once a year.
-32-bit integer values must be supported.
-These will cease to work in the year 2106, so 64-bit integers should also be supported.
+32-bit unsigned integer values must be supported.
+These will cease to work in the year 2106, so 64-bit unsigned integer values should also be supported.

 Negative values (major type 1 and negative floating-point numbers) are computed by “best practice” as determined by the implementor since there is no standard for count-of-seconds time encoding before 1970-01-01T00:00Z UTC time.

+If a CBOR protocol requires fractional seconds, floating point support can be added.
+Double-precision floating-point should always be supported.
+There is little point to supporting single-precious floating as it gives no advantage over 32-bit integers in range or precision, though to be “liberal in what you receive” single-precision floating point can be supported.

+Floating-point representation should only be used if fractional second resolution is needed as it gives no advantage over 64-bit integers in range or compactness.
+The decision to use the floating-point representation should be made on a per-protocol basis not on a per message basis.
+For example, a protocol design might decide to never use floating point or to always use floating point representation.

-When encoding, positive integer time values must be supported.
-The time value must always be encoded as short as possible.
+When encoding tag 1, unsigned integer values must be supported.
+The time value should always be encoded as short as possible.

-When decoding, positive integer time values must be supported.
-All integer representations of a particular value must be supported and must be considered equal (e.g., 0x03, 0x0003 and 0x00000003 must all be decoded and are all the same time).
+When decoding tag 1, positive integer time values must be supported.
+All integer representations of a particular value must be supported and considered equal (e.g., 0x03, 0x0003 and 0x00000003 are all the same).

-Floating point time was allowed with this tag in RFC 7049.
-It is deprecated and no longer allowed for this version of CBOR.

 ### Bignums {#bignums}